Best Deathloop trinkets: what every trinket does

 Naturally, different weapons work best with different trinkets, but there are a few general rules to follow when choosing which trinkets to equip.
 The basic weapons you'll be using early on in the game benefit most from trinkets that compensate for their shortcomings and improve overall performance, such as Shock Absorber, Sure Shot, and Lightning Strike.

-Once you've acquired a better collection of guns (including some gold weapons) that don't need basic adjustments like better aim or reduced recoil, Big Box is a useful trinket for chewing through ammo at an alarming rate thanks to its firing speed and reduced likelihood to jam.
+Once you've acquired a better collection of guns (including some gold weapons) you'll find you're less in need of basic adjustments like better aim or reduced recoil.
+However, many high-tier weapons chew through ammo at an alarming rate, thanks to their firing speed and reduced likelihood to jam.
+Big Box is a useful trinket for those guns, as it will keep you from needing to reload as often.

 There's one Weapon Trinket that's pretty good across the board, though: Speed Loader.
 Almost all of the shotguns and rifles in Deathloop are in sore need of improved reload speed to bring them up to scratch.
 But you'll never be worse off with the ability to reload faster even if a weapon's base reload speed is already good, so Speed Loader is a real contender for Weapon Trinket MVP.